 - Repatriation insurance (mandatory)

-It is possible to meet the group directly at "Lo Stambecco" campground in Valnontey, (around 10:00am).
+It is also possible to meet the group directly at "Lo Stambecco" campground in Valnontey, (around 10:00am).

-You can take out insurance offering both of these types of cover during the registration.
+You can take out insurance offering both of these types of cover when you sign up.

 Parents also need to provided us the following documents signed and filled up: